chriscn/homelab/README.md

 ## Overview

-Status: **Hypothetical**
+Status: **Early Alpha**

 This section provides a high level overview of the project.
-Please see the [documentation]() for further information.
+Please see the [documentation](#deployment) for further information.

 ### Hardware